rticommunity/rticonnextdds-examples/examples/connext_dds/persistent_storage/README_DATABASES.md

 ## MySQL & ODBC Connector Installation

 ### Windows-Based Systems
-1. First, verify that *MySQL 5.1* and *ODBC Connector 5.1* are installed and running on your system.
+1.First, verify that *MySQL 5.1* and *ODBC Connector 5.1* are installed and running on your system.
 The installation of MySQL is beyond the scope of this document.
 Please refer to the *MySQL Reference Manual* for the process to install and configure MySQL.
 However, take into account the following